mstrlaw/mstrlaw/src/pages/posts/2026-09-07-on-cyber-conjurations-and-alchemy-or-ai-sdlc-for-short.md

 We're in the second half of 2026 and an increasingly large swath of the tech world is now waist deep in Agentic software development (or whatever word you're using at the time or reading).

-Naturally, you want (do you?) to know what the fuss is about.
+Naturally, you want to know (do you?) what the fuss is about.
 You've got to _upskill_ yourself, stay relevant and remain valuable in the job market.
-"It's not AI that'll take your job, it's someone else that uses AI better than you".
+"It's not AI that'll take your job, it's someone else that uses AI better than you" they say.

 So you embark on a journey, still ongoing, to see where this leads.
 FOMO and all of that.